andrewb2011/CNNBrainScanProject/README.md

 To use the dataset and code in Google Collab:
 1. Download the dataset from the link above
-2. Open the code in a Google Collab environment
+2. Open the notebook in a Google Collab environment
 3. Drag the zip file in the file directory on the left side of Google Collab
 4. Wait a few minutes for the folder to upload.
-There should be a circle progress bar at the bottom of the file directory
+There should be a circle-shaped progress bar at the bottom of the file directory.
-5. Once the file is uploaded.
-You can run the code blocks as necessary.
+5. Once the file is uploaded you can run the code blocks as necessary.

 ## Tech Stack